BartsBoneJointHealth/HipFractureStudyathon/documentation/HowToRun.md

 **4. Setup keyring**

 Next we need to setup the keyring for the  study.
-Run section `D) Setup Keyring`.
+Run section `D. Setup Keyring`.
 The function checks if the keyring for the study already exists.
 If it does, it is being deleted and recreated.

 **5. Set Credentials**

 Once we have setup the keyring we can add credentials in the keyring.
-Run section `E) Set Credentials`.
+Run section `E. Set Credentials`.
 You will be prompted to place your credentials.
 Type in the credentials into the dialog box as they appear.

 **6. Check credentials**

-Once you have finished adding the credentials run function `checkCreds` in section `F) Check credentials` to check if they are correct.
+Once you have finished adding the credentials run function `checkCreds` in section `F. Check credentials` to check if they are correct.
 If there is a mistake, uncomment and run function `setSingleCred` for each incorrect credential.
 As one final check, run function `testCreds` to ensure that the connection details have been established successfully.
 If they have, you should see the name of the `dbms` variable i.e. database dialect, in your console.